 I called Scamper right after I crossed over the second peak.
 I was mentally spent.
 The crossings were so much easier than I expected.
 What a relief.
 And a big thanks to Relentless for his attack the hill style that I emulate.
 There was another mental factor involved.
 About 100 meters short of crossing the second peak I met a day hiker named Mark.
 He was so positive and uplifting in his comments that I was a bit stunned.
-He put the mileage to date in a context that I have avoided until now.
+He put my mileage to date in a context that I have avoided until now – that I have accomplished quite a feat of endurance.
 And he was so enthusiastic about the hike.
 He mentioned very good weather for the next two weeks and the diminishing mountain peaks on the trail.
 He thought I had been on quite an adventure.
 He has no idea!
 Like so many other trail conversations I did not it want to end, but I still needed to cross over the peak.
 I moved on while pondering his sentiments.
-Today’s hike moved me to less than 200 miles to go having passed the 2000 mile white blaze just before ending for the day in Stratton.
+Today’s hike left me with less than 200 miles to go, having passed the 2000 mile white blaze just before ending for the day in Stratton.

 On the way downhill it became obvious that fall has arrived.
 I could hardly make out the trail given all the leaves that covered it.
 Subsequent hike days could get interesting!

 At the trailhead I was pulling up the phone number of the hostel when a man offered me a ride into town.
 I accepted!